 How much can I earn as a CNA at Adventist Health?

 CNAs at Adventist Health can build their careers while practicing in an environment where associates feel valued and supported.
 Adventist Health offers competitive wages and benefits.
 According to Salary.com, CNA pay ranges in California typically fall between $33,169 and $40,996, however, pay ranges can vary widely depending on the job location and many other important factors.

 What does a CNA do?

 How much do I have to pay out of pocket?

-There is an $1800 tuition for each student.
+There is a $2,300 tuition for each student.
 Students may be eligible for a full or partial tuition scholarship.
 Students will also be responsible for providing their own scrubs, a medical exam and required vaccinations, access to the internet and a computer, a stethoscope, and appropriate face masks (estimated at $175 of supply costs).
 For more information about scholarships please contact Marissa Lupo email@example.com.

 If I receive a scholarship and leave or are removed from the program due to unexcused absences, changing my mind, or any other reason that is in my control, do I have to pay back the scholarship?